Off the Ball (media company)

 OTB Sports (formerly known as Off the Ball) is an Irish media company, comprising a podcast network, website, daily radio show on nationwide broadcaster Newstalk 106-108fm and web-based live digital broadcast.
 It is on air seven days a week.

 Primarily a sports news review, opinion and analysis show, it has also produced video documentaries on sporting topics.

 Format

 OTB Sports broadcasts a three-hour long sports review and analysis show from 7pm on Monday to Thursday on Newstalk, nationwide across Ireland and online.
 The show is also live from 7pm on Friday for two hours, and from 1pm on Saturday and Sunday for five hours.

 OTB AM, which launched in October 2017, is a digital sports news review and discussion show.
 It is available on various platforms including YouTube, Facebook and on the OTB Sports app.

-It is presented Monday to Thursday by Ger Gilroy and Eoin Sheahan, and on Friday by Sheahan and Adrian Barry.
+It is presented Monday to Thursday by Ger Gilroy and Colm Boohig, and on Friday by Shane Hannon and Boohig.
 Regulars include Alan Quinlan, Ronan O'Gara, Daniel Harris, Graham Hunter, Anthony Moyles, Andy Mitten, Kieran Donaghy, Tommy Walsh and more.